contagon/handbook/handbook/30-callings-in-the-church.md

 1. When, as an exception, new stake officers need to begin their service before the next stake conference, they should be sustained in sacrament meetings.
 These sustainings should be kept to a minimum.
 A member of the stake presidency or high council presents the sustainings.

 In rare circumstances, a stake member may need to begin service before he or she can be sustained either in a stake conference or in sacrament meetings.
 When this happens, the person is presented for ratifying as soon as reasonable, adapting the process described in [30.3](30-callings-in-the-church.md#303-sustaining-members-in-callings).
 This includes providing an opportunity for stake members to oppose the action.
+2. Active sealers in a temple should not be called to serve in stake presidencies.
+Sealers are called under the direction of the President of the Church.
-2. The stake activities committee chair (if needed) and the stake building representative are assigned by the stake presidency from the high council.
+3. The stake activities committee chair (if needed) and the stake building representative are assigned by the stake presidency from the high council.
 They are not called, sustained, or set apart.

 ### 30.8.4 District Callings